Timothy Woods

 You’ve probably noticed steaks labeled Prime, Choice, and Select.
 But what does it mean?

 I’ve been on a carnivore diet for more than a decade, and my diet mostly consists of steaks.
-I eat them several times a week, so I spent countless hours researching different labels to see how they're categorized.
+I eat them several times a week, so I spent countless hours researching different beef grades to see how they're categorized.

 I also talked with a friend butcher to get his recommendation.
-Here’s what you should know about Choice and Prime meat.
+Here’s what you should know about Choice and Prime beef grades.

 Quick Summary